zzzprojects/learn-orm/tutorials/visual-studio/code-refactoring.md

 }
 ```

-Similarly, you can covert the `foreach` statement by placing your mouse cursor in the `for` keyword and click the screwdriver icon.
+Similarly, you can convert the `foreach` statement by placing your mouse cursor in the `for` keyword and click the screwdriver icon.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/code-refactoring-3.png">